RuedigerVoigt/userprovided/README.md

 The package "userprovided" checks input for plausibility.
 For example it can check whether a string is a valid email address or an URL.

 There are plenty of validators out there.
 The reasons to write another one:
-* It's sister-project [exoskeleton](https://github.com/RuedigerVoigt/exoskeleton "GitHub Repository of exoskeleton") needs some special features.
-This would be for example not only to check whether a string is an URL, but to also check whether the scheme is http or https.
+* Its sister-project [exoskeleton](https://github.com/RuedigerVoigt/exoskeleton "GitHub Repository of exoskeleton") needs some special features.
 * Extensive testing (100% test coverage / unit tests / automatic test generation with the hypothesis package)
 * Modularity